-The park owner must give a prospective resident written notice identifying the availability, capacity and connection fee for all utility services at the proposed site.
-The prospective resident must acknowledge in writing that he was given the notice, and must provide that written acknowledgment, along with an acceptance of the site as proposed, to the owner.
+Once the park owner gives a prospective resident written notice listing the availability, capacity and connection fee for all utility services at the proposed site, the prospective resident must acknowledge receipt of that notice in writing.
+The prospective resident must also give that written acknowledgment, along with an acceptance of the site as proposed, to the owner.
 Read the Law: MD Code, Real Prop. § 8A-201

 Automatic Renewal of Rental Agreement

-When the first 1-year term of tenancy expires, resident continues on a month-to-month basis unless a longer term is agreed to by the parties.
+When the first one-year term expires, the resident continues on a month-to-month basis unless the parties agree to a longer term.

-If the agreement contains an automatic renewal provision, it cannot be enforced by the park owner unless it is set apart from the other provisions of the rental agreement with space for resident's written acknowledgment by signature, initials, or witnessed mark.
+If the agreement has an automatic renewal provision, the park owner cannot enforce it unless it is set apart from the other terms of the rental agreement and has space for the resident’s written acknowledgment.
 Read the Law: MD Code, Real Prop. § 8A-202

-- Resident waives his right to a jury trial.
+- Gives up the right to a jury trial;

-- Resident authorizes the park owner to take possession of the mobile home or resident's personal property without the rental agreement having been terminated by the parties or by operation of law and without the personal property having been abandoned by the resident.
+- Lets the park owner take possession of the mobile home or resident’s personal property without the parties first terminating the rental agreement or without the resident abandoning personal property.

 A “qualified resident” is a year-round resident of a mobile home park who:

-- During the preceding year made rent payments on time or within the permitted grace period;
+- Made rent payments on time or within the allowed grace period over during the prior year;

-- During the preceding 6 months has not committed a repeated violation of any rule or provision of the rental agreement; and
+- Has not committed a repeated violation of any rule or provision of the rental agreement within the prior six months; and

 - Owns a mobile home that meets the standards of the park.

-If a resident's lease is not renewed for the reason that he or she is not a "qualified resident," the park owner must give the resident a written statement of the specific reason for non-renewal of the lease within 5 days.
+If a resident’s lease is not renewed because he or she is not a “qualified resident,” the park owner must give the resident a written statement of the reason for not renewing the lease.
+This notice must be done within five days.

-The security deposit may not be more than 2 months' rent or $50, whichever is greater; if it exceeds this amount, the resident may recover up to 3 times the extra amount charged plus reasonable attorney's fees.
-Any legal action regarding security deposits may be brought during the tenancy or within 2 years after it ends.
+The security deposit may not be more than two months’ rent or $50, whichever is greater.
+If it is higher, the resident may recover up to three times the extra amount charged plus reasonable attorney’s fees.
+A resident may bring a legal action regarding the security deposit during the tenancy or within two years after its end.
 Read the Law: MD Code, Real Prop. § 8A-1001